entrity/stackedit-computer-vision/papers-read/Detail/3D Social Saliency from Head-mounted Cameras.md

 For any point and gaze ray, a Gaussian can evaluate the distance of said point from said gaze.
 For a point $x$ in the scene, $f(x)$ gives the average of these Gaussian evaluations.

-Gradients of $f(X)$ are followed in this field to find modes, i.e. the salient points.
+Gradients of $f(X)$ are followed in this field (mean-shift algorithm) to find modes, i.e. the salient points.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0MTQ0OTczNSwxMzQ4MjY0NzE0LDIwND
+eyJoaXN0b3J5IjpbLTE1Mjk1NTY0MTEsMTM0ODI2NDcxNCwyMD
-A5MDg4MSwtNTY1MzMxNzcwLC04NTE0Mzg4NjcsLTIwODAzMDg4
+QwOTA4ODEsLTU2NTMzMTc3MCwtODUxNDM4ODY3LC0yMDgwMzA4
-OTAsLTExMTQxNDYyOTBdfQ==
+ODkwLC0xMTE0MTQ2MjkwXX0=
 -->